Article 6.4

 CLARA has consistently pushed back on the ‘capture’ of Article 6 by carbon-market interests.

-‘Release the Hostage!’ – CLARA’s call for progress on non-market approaches, not waiting for a decision on carbon markets at COP.
+‘Release the Hostage!’ – CLARA’s call for progress on non-market approaches, not waiting for a decision on carbon markets at COP26.

 ‘Bad Rules Agreed at COP29’ – CLARA members condemned the decision to approve Article 6.4 rules in Baku.